Shivvvvvvvvv/POC/README.md

 3. Polly

 ## Instructions
-Download the code from this repo and restore all the packages in Visual Studio 2022 then run the code.
+After downloading the code from this repository, launch Visual Studio 2022, restore all of the packages, and execute the code.
+Users can execute and test directly from their browser because swa is configured in the code.
-Swagger is configured in the code, from the browser itself user can able to run and test.

 Components Used
 Rate Limiting: